Whether to pay off the mortgage faster or invest is one of the most common questions that gets asked.

 1 The Australian Equity Market over the Past Century | RBA.
 Table 1 shows returns of 10.2%.

-As a main residence offset return is tax-free, ‘gross up’ to get a pre-tax return equivalent.
+As the return from paying down your main residence loan (or offset/redraw) is tax-free, ‘gross up’ the rate to get a pre-tax return equivalent.

-Using 4% interest rate and 34.5% marginal tax rate (including Medicare levy):
+Using 4% interest rate and 32% marginal tax rate (including the 2% Medicare levy):

 However, as noted, debt recycling has the same advantage.